Skip to main content

 Concept: Planning capacity, managing autoscaling to match demand, and overseeing the complete service lifecycle from initial deployment through graceful retirement.

-In the Terraform Codebase:
+In the RAD UI:

 • Cloud Run capacity management: Review variables.tf and service.tf in the App_CloudRun module.
 The min_instance_count and max_instance_count variables control the scaling floor and ceiling. min_instance_count = 0 enables scale-to-zero (lowest cost, tolerates cold start latency). min_instance_count >= 1 keeps instances always warm (eliminates cold starts, higher baseline cost). max_instance_count prevents runaway scaling and cost surprises under unexpected load.